-I mentioned that when I am given a choice, I set my own limits and these become the basis of my expectations.
+I mentioned that when I am given a choice, I set my own limits, which become the basis of my expectations.
 What are these limits, work-wise:

 - Work schedule – What time is the shift?
 When are the rest days?
-Is it on a weekend?
+Is it on the weekend?
 Is it a split RD?

 - Training – How long is the training?
 Schedule?
 Does it have a certification?
 What is the pass/fail rate for the certification?

 - Career Development – What kind?
 How is it implemented?
 How many have been promoted?
 To which positions?

 - Management and Leadership – What is the culture and style of the leaders?